 word2vec-txt: textual word2vec format - starts with header line containing number of words and embedding size, and is then followed by one line per embedding: the first token is the word, and following fields are the embeddings values.

-glove: text format - same format than
+glove: text format - same format as

 word2vec-txtbut without header line.